Small but Spectacular: Pygmy Corydoras Care Tips

 Habitat in the wild

-The Pygmy Corydoras belongs to the Callichthyidae family, also known as armored catfish or cory catfish family.
-These small and peaceful fish are part of the Corydoras genus, which includes various species of catfish commonly kept in aquariums.
-Pygmy Corydoras (Corydoras pygmaeus) are well-liked among aquarists for their small size, interesting behavior, and ability to help keep the aquarium substrate clean by scavenging for leftover food.
+The pygmy corydoras belongs to the Callichthyidae family, commonly referred to as armored catfish or cory catfish.
+These small and peaceful fish are part of the Corydoras genus, which includes various species of catfish frequently kept in aquariums.
+Pygmy corydoras are popular among aquarists due to their diminutive size, engaging behaviors, and their beneficial role in keeping the aquarium substrate clean by scavenging for leftover food.

-They are found in slow-moving waters, such as small creeks, tributaries, and flooded forest areas.
-Their natural habitat is characterized by soft, acidic water with a lot of vegetation, submerged branches, and leaf litter.
-The water temperature in their native range usually ranges from around 72°F to 78°F (22°C to 26°C), and the pH level is slightly acidic, typically between 6.0 to 7.0.
+In their natural habitat, pygmy corydoras thrive in slow-moving waters, including small creeks, tributaries, and flooded forest areas.
+Their environment is characterized by soft, acidic water rich in vegetation, submerged branches, and leaf litter.
+The water temperature in their native range generally falls between 72°F and 78°F (22°C to 26°C), with a slightly acidic pH level usually between 6.0 and 7.0.

 Description